Countries With The Least Crypto Tax

 Before you pick a country and head straight to the airport, there are a few mind-numbing details you’ll need to know about crypto tax.

-Crypto tax havens do exist, and with the current bear market, smart investors are loading up their bags, while at the same time packing up and moving to crypto tax free countries to await the next bull market.
-But before you pick a country and head straight to the airport, there are a few mind-numbing details you’ll need to know about crypto tax and how it could impact, buying, selling, lending, or borrowing crypto.
+There are crypto tax havens, and smart investors are loading up their bags and moving to crypto-tax-free countries to wait for the next bull market.
+This is because the market is currently in a bear market.
+But before you pick a country and head straight to the airport, there are a few mind-numbing details you’ll need to know about crypto tax and how it could impact buying, selling, lending, or borrowing crypto.

 Why You Should Move to a Crypto Tax Haven